Why Period Cramps Hit So Hard, and What Actually Helps

 • Decreases Stress: The link between stress and menstrual cramps is well-documented, with heightened tension exacerbating the pain.
 Massage therapy addresses this by reducing stress and, in turn, mitigating the muscle contractions around the uterus that intensify cramps.

-• Reduces Muscle Tension: Focusing on the pelvic area, massage therapy can alleviate muscular tension, a common contributor to the discomfort experienced during menstruation.
+• Reduces Muscle Tension: By focusing on the pelvic area, massage therapy can alleviate muscle tension, a common contributor to discomfort during menstruation.
 Relaxed muscles mean lessened cramps, offering a reprieve from the pain.

 • Triggers the Release of Endorphins: Perhaps one of the most beneficial aspects of massage therapy is its ability to stimulate the release of endorphins.
 These natural painkillers play a crucial role in reducing the perception of pain, making period cramps more bearable.